Ultra-high-voltage electricity transmission in China

-Ultra-high-voltage electricity transmission (UHV electricity transmission) has been used in China since 2009 to transmit both alternating current (AC) and direct current (DC) electricity over long distances separating China's energy resources and consumers.
-Expansion of both AC and DC capacity continues in order to match generation to consumption demands while minimizing transmission losses.
-Decarbonization improvements will result from the replacement of lower efficiency generation, located near the coast, by more modern high-efficiency generation with less pollution near the energy resources.
+Ultra-high-voltage electricity transmission (UHV electricity transmission) has been used in the People's Republic of China since 2009 to transmit both alternating current (AC) and direct current (DC) electricity over long distances separating China's energy resources and consumers.

-Background

-Since 2004, electricity consumption in China has been growing at an unprecedented rate due to the rapid growth of industrial sectors.
+Since 2004, electricity consumption in People's Republic of China has been growing at an unprecedented rate due to the rapid growth in industry of China.
 Serious supply shortage during 2005 had impacted the operation of many Chinese companies.
 Since then, China has very aggressively invested in electricity supply in order to fulfil the demand from industries and hence secure economic growth.
 Installed generation capacity has run from 443 GW at end of 2004 to 793 GW at the end of 2008.
 The increment in these four years is equivalent to approximately one-third of the total capacity of the United States, or 1.4 times the total capacity of Japan.
 During the same period of time, annual energy consumption has also risen from 2,197 TWh to 3,426 TWh.

-China's electricity consumption is expected to reach 6,800–6,900 TWh by 2018 from 4,690 TWh in 2011, with installed capacity reaching 1,463 GW from 1,056 GW in 2011, of which 342 GW is hydropower, 928 GW coal-fired, 100 GW wind, 43GW nuclear, and 40GW natural gas.
+China's electricity consumption is expected to reach 6,800–6,900 TWh by 2018 from 4,690 TWh in 2011, with installed capacity reaching 1,463 GW from 1,056 GW in 2011, of which 342 GW is hydropower, 928 GW coal-fired, 100 GW wind, 43 GW nuclear, and 40 GW natural gas.
 China is the country with the largest consumption of electricity as of 2011.

+China's Twelfth Five-Year Plan (covering the period 2011 to 2015) provided for the development of an ultra-high-voltage (UHV) transmission corridor to increase the integration of renewable energy from the point of generation to its point of consumption.